RedHatInsights/insights-behavioral-spec/README.md

 If you don't want to spin up the containers, you'll need to locally run the required services (database, Kafka, etc.).
 You may need to add or remove the `managed` tag in the `${SERVICE}_tests.sh`.

+If you want to run the real dependencies (content-service and service log), run `docker-compose --profile no-mock up -d` instead and `export WITHMOCK=0`.

 Run the tests for your repository, for example:

 ```